Cono Aguiar

 Jesús Cono Aguiar Moreira (born 19 July 1968 in Montevideo) is a retired Uruguayan footballer.

 Club career

 In Uruguay he played for 4 clubs, Centro Atlético Fénix, Defensor Sporting Club, Club Nacional de Football and Club Atlético River Plate.
-He scored six goals, two from penalty kicks and one of a free kick, with Fénix.
+He scored six goals, two from penalty kicks and one off a free kick, with Fénix.
 Aguiar also had a spell with Veracruz.

 International career

 Aguiar made three appearances for the senior Uruguay national football team, all during 2003.